PaulFrankling/recip_me/TESTING.md

 * All Flash messages appear after the appropriate action is taken:

-  * User registers an account: "You have successfully registered with RecipMe!" &check;
+  * User registers an account: "You have successfully registered with RecipMe!". &check;
-  * User logs into their account: "Hello { username }!" &check;
+  * User logs into their account: "Hello { username }!". &check;
-  * User logs out of their account: "You have successfully logged out!" &check;
+  * User logs out of their account: "You have successfully logged out!". &check;
-  * User inputs an username that already exists: "This username already exists!" &check;
+  * User inputs an username that already exists: "This username already exists!". &check;
-  * User incorrectly inputs the wrong username or password when logging in: "Incorrect Username and/or Password!" &check;
+  * User incorrectly inputs the wrong username or password when logging in: "Incorrect Username and/or Password!". &check;
-  * User successfully adds a recipe: "Recipe successfully added!" &check;
+  * User successfully adds a recipe: "Recipe successfully added!". &check;
-  * User successfully edits a recipe: "Recipe successfully updated!" &check;
+  * User successfully edits a recipe: "Recipe successfully updated!". &check;
-  * User successfully deletes a recipe: "Recipe successfully deleted!" &check;
+  * User successfully deletes a recipe: "Recipe successfully deleted!". &check;

 #### Footer